 .
 These inform you

-about real time action needed that is needed for a social justice issue such as support or opposition a bill in the state House of Senate.
-This is a quick and easy way to advocate for human rights, remote sign in to hearings and petitions will help advance humanity with the click of a button.
+about real time action that is needed for a social justice issue such as support or opposition a bill in the state House or Senate.
+This is a quick and easy way to advocate for human rights, remote sign in to hearings, and find petitions to sign that will help advance humanity with the click of a button.

 b.
 Policy Issues